akhil99558/EDA_/README.md

  - Have used past realtime data from the DSCOVR Satellite to fix anamolies and accurately predict K-P values which are in-turn used to predict solar flares.
  - Done as part of Nationals in NASA Space Apps Hackathon

+## 3. Brief Exploratory Data Analysis of Recipie Dataset using DesciscionTreeClassifier

+- Have used the recepie dataset to create a model to classify ingredients used to the countries.
+- Used DescscionTreeClassifier and done appropriate visualizations